 |If you install each language server on a separate computer, all language servers listen on TCP port 8030 by default. |

 If you install several language servers on the same computer, the language servers use TCP ports 8029 and below, depending on the installation sequence and the number of language servers.

 |Analytics Server |

 |The analytics server is assigned two random TCP port numbers on startup.|

-You can change the port of an Acrolinx server for each server type in the respective properties file.
+You can change the port of the Core Platform for each server type in the respective properties file.

 When you install Acrolinx, each database is included with a default format.
 By default, Acrolinx uses the H2 database format for Terminology and Reporting, and the Derby database format for Analytics.
-We don't recommend you use the default databases in production.
-The default databases are freely distributed but aren’t optimal for storing high volumes of data in combination with Acrolinx.
+We don't recommend that you use the default databases in production.
+We freely distribute the default databases but they're intended for test purposes only.